 Professor Wonsowicz is the Director of UCLA School of Law’s Academic Support Program and teaches Evidence and Constitutional Law I. Through a comprehensive network of presentations, tutorials, and workshops designed to stimulate learning and amplify the classroom experience, the Academic Support Program enhances students’ learning skills by developing individualized and efficient methods of studying, comprehending, and writing in the law school environment.
 Professor Wonsowicz has served as both the President of the Association of Academic Support Educators and as the Chair of the American Association of Law Schools’ Academic Support Section.

-Professor Wonsowicz is the author of a casebook on evidence law and the editor of a bar exam study guide.
+Professor Wonsowicz is the author of a casebook on evidence law and lectures nationally on bar exam-related topics.
 His research interests focus on evidence law, products liability, legal education, and the bar exam.
-Prior to becoming a professor, he practiced law in Boston, Massachusetts, as a trial attorney specializing in toxic tort and products liability cases.
+Prior to becoming a professor, he practiced law in Boston, Massachusetts, as a trial attorney specializing in toxic tort and product liability cases.